Faiga-new/educators-recruit/README.md

 ## Instructions
 Implement this business scenario as a T SQL script.
 Create the table, insert the sample data, and write the queries for the reports.

 A sample implementation is provided in `educators.sql`.
-Run this script on a SQL Server database to create the table, insert the data, and execute the queries.
+Run this script on a SQL Server database to create the `Educator` table, insert the data, and execute the queries.

 I have a recruiting company called Educators Connect, which specializes in helping educators find jobs, mainly right after graduating.
 Every day we place many educators in different schools all over New York.